cylaris/ducki/README.md

-# ducki
+# ducki - cylaris
-A rubber ducky demonstration page
+This page is for demonstration purposes of USB Rubber Dukcy HID attacks.